I have a vested interest in helping design better user experiences.

 I am able to quickly immerse myself into my research context to generate valuable findings.

 I draw on a wide range of human-centered design research methods to study human behaviors, emotions, systems, and processes.
-My arsenal of research approaches for gathering rich and multi-faceted insights includes:
+My arsenal of research approaches for gathering rich and multi-faceted insights during the discovery phase of the design process includes:

 • Ethnographic fieldwork